246859/goplay/README.md

 # goplay
-cmd tool to upload your code to go playground server, see https://github.com/golang/playground to learn more about playground server.
+cmd tool to interact with go playground server, see https://github.com/golang/playground to learn more about playground server.

-default go playground server is play.golang.org if no address printed.
+default go playground server is play.golang.org if no address provided.

 ## install
 install cmd tool
 ```bash
 $ go install github.com/246859/goplay/cmd/goplay@latest
 ```
-you can also import goplay to use the client
+you can also import goplay to use the client directly
 ```bash
 $ go get -u github.com/246859/goplay@latest
 ```